Thinking of going vegan?

 It’s also important to ensure that a vegan diet contains enough calcium, which is important for strong bones.
 Calcium is needed throughout life, but particularly while bones are still growing until around the age of 25. you should choose dairy alternatives, such as plant-based milks and yogurts which are fortified with calcium.

-Vegan foods fortified with calcium include:
+Vegan foods that are sources of calcium include:

 - red kidney beans